metno/mmd/README.md

 ```

 ### convert-from-mmd.py
-This sctript convert metadata files from mmd format to one of [dif,iso,mm2] format.
+This script convert metadata files from mmd format to one of [dif,iso,mm2] format.
 Schema validation is done on input and output documents.
 Failed validation
 will be logged as warings to stdout.